apertium/apertium-sme-sma/texts/eval/2016/README.txt

 The resulting list is put in wer_analysis.ods for classifilation

 where
-1 = lexical selection
+Kriteriat
-2 = error in generation (wrong shape of wordform)
+1 = lexical selection and also word added/removed because of lexical selection 2 = difference in generation (different shape of wordform) 3 = difference in choice of form (different wordform selected) 4 = word order (word order changed, word deleted or added, e.g. copula added or removed) 5 = punctuation mark added or deleted.
-3 = error in choice of form (wrong wordform selected) 4 = word order (word order changed, word deleted or added) 5 = punctuation mark added or deleted.
+6 = word added/removed because of lexical selection

 Original files